 A tasty start to the day

 Breakfast was served on the terrace, with a view of the village ahead of us.
-The breakfast menu at Son Arnau offers a good choice and we were both tempted by Alex and Susan’s home-made muesli.
+The breakfast menu at Son Arnau offers a good choice and we were both tempted by Alex and Susan’s home-made granola.
 I had mine with Greek yoghurt; The Boss had his with almond milk – both served with strawberries.
 Our breakfast juice had been freshly squeezed from a gift of oranges delivered by a neighbour the previous day.
 Alex and Susan have quickly become accepted in their local community, and that says a lot about them as people.

 Having a car is useful here, because there is a lot to explore in the area.
 But, for a short stay of two or three days, if you just want to relax, you could manage without hiring a car, by catching the train from Palma to Inca (there’s a bus link from the airport into central Palma) and then getting a taxi for the couple of kilometres to Selva.
 Alex and Susan at Petit Hotel Son Arnau – and the village of Selva – will welcome you warmly.